 Just as you should talk to more than one dealer to get offers on the price of your next car, you should speak to multiple outlets to get the best offer for your used car.
 If a dealer has plenty of the same model you’re trading in on their lot, they're only going to offer you a low price for your trade, as they'll be turning around and selling it to another dealer at the next auto auction.

-Once you have come to an agreement, it's a good time to take a break before signing the final paperwork.
-You can use the time to finish cleaning out your car, think about whether the deal you just made is really the deal you want, and even call a friend to bounce it off them.
-Though you might have initialed or signed an offer sheet, you really haven't done anything binding until you approve the final paperwork, hand over payment, or sign new loan documents.
+Once you reach an agreement, it's a good time to take a break before signing the final paperwork.
+You can use the time to finish cleaning out your car, think about whether the deal you just made is really the deal you want, and even call a friend to ask them.
+Even if you signed or initialed an offer sheet, you don’t owe anything yet.
+It’s only binding once you approve the final paperwork, hand over payment, or sign new loan documents.

-When you are cleaning out the car, be sure to check to make sure (again) that your personal information is out of the vehicle’s electronics.
-Check every nook and cranny of the car for your stuff, taking care to look in eyeglass compartments, check hidden compartments, and remove any garage door openers.
-Take anything with personal information out of the glovebox, though you’ll probably need to leave the registration.
-Often, when you buy a new car, the salesperson or service department will write your information onto some pages in your owner’s manual packet.
+When cleaning out the car, be sure to double-check that you’ve removed your personal information from its electronic systems.
+Check the eyeglass compartments, the seat pockets, and any in-cabin storage areas.
+Remove all garage door openers.
+Take anything with personal information out of the glovebox, though you may need to leave the registration.
+When you buy a new car, the salesperson or service department will usually write your information in your owner’s manual packet.
 Be sure to tear out any pages with your name or home address on them.

 The paperwork signing usually happens in the dealership’s finance office.
 Though you might be worn down by a day of car shopping and negotiation, you’ll still want to take the time to read every document that’s put in front of you to sign.
 Check to ensure that all the numbers match the deal you agreed to and that there are no errors or blank spaces on the documents.
 If you find any errors or omissions, ask that they are corrected or completed before you sign, even if the finance officer promises to fix them later.
 It’s much easier to correct a document before you sign it than it is to revise a contract with your signature on it.